-I get many questions asking about which tools and services I prefer, who is the best hosting company and which tools I use to run my online business etc.
+I get many questions asking about which tools and services I prefer, who is the best hosting company, and which tools I use to run my content site business etc.

 This page will serve as a reference guide for anyone looking for help.
 It will be updated frequently and include my very latest opinions on what tools I recommend for use in your business.

 Disclaimer: Some of the links below are affiliate links and should you decide to purchase upon my recommendation I will receive a commission.
 I thank you for your support and should you have any questions on any of these tools or services, please get in touch and I will do my very best to help!

 ODYS – Build your site on a premium aged domain from ODYS and you’ll likely see much quicker returns on your investment.
 With quicker indexing & high rankings comes revenue.

 SEO.Domains – Over 20,000 handpicked expired domains, with varying TLDs on offer and some super-premium domains with extremely hard-to-get backlinks.

 WPXHosting – This blog and several of my larger sites run with these guys.
 To say they go above and beyond is an understatement.

 I’ve had tickets raised where I assumed there was a hosting problem, turns out it wasn’t but they helped me solve the problem anyway!
 They also helped me get my site speed load time down to less than 1 second with their WPX Cloud CDN, which comes free with your hosting plan.